stetson06/tester-repository1/2022-01-23-causal-impact.md

 Posterior tail-area probability p: 0.0
 Posterior prob. of a causal effect: 100.0%
 ```
 <br>
-At the top of the results summary (above) we see that in the post-period the average actual daily sales per customer over the post-period was $171, higher than that of the counterfactual, which was $121.
-This counterfactual prediction had 95% confidence intervals of $113 and $130.
+At the top of the results summary (above), we see that in the post-period the average actual daily sales per customer over the post-period is $171, higher than that of the counterfactual, which is $121.
+This counterfactual prediction has 95% confidence intervals of $113 and $130.

-Below that we can see the *absolute effect* which is the difference between actual and counterfactual (so the difference between $171 and $121) - and this figure is essentially showing us the average daily *uplift* in sales over the post-period.
+Below that we can see the *absolute effect*, which is the difference between actual and counterfactual (so the difference between $171 and $121) - and this figure is essentially showing us the average daily *uplift* in sales over the post-period.
 We also get the confidence intervals surrounding that effect, and since these do not pass through zero, we can confidently say that there *was* an uplift driven by the Delivery Club.

-Below that, we get these same numbers - as percentages.
+Below that, we get these same numbers as percentages.

 In the columns on the right of the summary, we see the *cumulative* values for these across the entire post-period, rather than the average per day.